 - Dissociated feelings

-What Are Some Early Signs of BDP?
+What Are Some Early Signs of BPD?

 For those who develop BPD, intense emotions are often a primary indicator.
-This can mean feelings of anger or sadness at times when extreme responses aren’t appropriate — or even elevated levels of paranoia or jealousy during benign interactions.
+This can mean feelings of anger or sadness at times when extreme responses aren’t appropriate, or even elevated levels of paranoia or jealousy during benign interactions.

 In the first stages of BPD, those experiencing variable emotions may realize that something is wrong but are unable to do anything about it.
 They may feel helpless, watching these kinds of ideas or feelings control them without being able to stop the process.